A topic from the subject of Experimentation in Chemistry.

 3. Start the clock and immediately add 2 mL of H2O2 solution.

-4. Stir the mixture and observe the color change.
+4. Stir the mixture gently and continuously using a stirring rod.

 Key Procedures